What do you do on Mull in winter?

 I’ve always been curious about the origin of our landscapes and the rocks themselves.
 Observing the magnificent, diverse topography on Mull can inspire a life-long interest in the subject of geology and severely enhance any outdoor adventure of the natural world.

-As you can see from the photo these bullet shaped, ancient squid died in large numbers and in tight groups.
+As you can see from the photo, these bullet shaped, ancient squid died in large numbers and in tight groups.
 Geologists think that this was not due to a catastrophic climatic event but a species orientated natural fatality after a sexual gathering had taken place, in the same way present day squid do.
 They shared the same fate as the dinosaurs, marine and flying reptiles, and ammonites at this time.
 There is no fossil evidence of these animals beyond the end of the Cretaceous period, 65 million years ago.

 Photography – capturing the motion

-Just last month we had a fresh autumnal easterly wind blowing at force five which provided a great opportunity to photograph the power of the ocean continuously crashing into Mull’s easterly coastline, usually more sheltered.
+Just last month we had a fresh autumnal easterly wind blowing at force five, which provided a great opportunity to photograph the power of the ocean continuously crashing into Mull’s easterly coastline, which is usually more sheltered.
 I checked the tide table and planned out the areas that I would cover, enhancing photography opportunities.
 It was a cool breeze so I wrapped up warm and headed out with my camera gear, excited about capturing images out in the wilds!

-I found a location with the Duart Castle showing distantly in the backdrop and a nice varied shoreline of rocky outcrops and seaweed.
-Using a dark filter to slow down the amount of light reaching my cameras sensor I was able to shoot frames consisting of a few seconds.
+I found a location with Duart Castle showing distantly in the backdrop and a nice varied shoreline of rocky outcrops and seaweed.
+Using a dark filter to slow down the amount of light reaching my camera’s sensor, I was able to shoot frames consisting of a few seconds.
 Once I was happy with my composition I attempted to time the pressing of the shutter button in sync with a stronger wave crashing against the shore.
 After about half an hour persevering I managed to get a frame that I went home happy with!

 A ‘Natural Treasure’ hunt